tindzk/seed/README.md

 ```

 ## Development
+sbt takes the Git commit (`git describe --tags`) as the Seed version.
+This version can be overridden by creating a `SEED` file in the root folder.

-To run all test cases, the Scaladoc bridges must be published locally after each commit:
+To run all test cases, the Scaladoc bridges must be published locally for the current Seed version:

 ```shell
 $ sbt